boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

 * Parameters can have multiple items in a JSON array.
 * This property is applicable only when the method type is **POST**.
-* The below properties should be provided for the Parameters property.
+* Key, value, and isHidden should be provided for the Parameters property.
     <table width="1000">
     <tr>
     <td>